Mt. Kumgang North Korea – Part 6

 A 16 hour round-trip road-trip on a bus from Pyongyang to Mt.
 Kumgang North Korea is one of those times…

-We stopped at a monument to take photos along the way.
+We stopped at the Monument of the Three Charters for National Reunification to take photos along the way.
 I was standing in the middle of the road on the empty highway to get the perfect snap-shop.
-My guide Kim gave me heck for being on the road and told me what I was doing is dangerous.
+My guide Kim gave me heck for being on the road and told me what I was doing was dangerous.
 There was not even the sound of a car coming on the horizon… I really made me think about how interesting it would be to bring Kim to somewhere like Bangkok or Rio je Janeiro where six lanes of traffic squeeze into four lanes, and somehow you have to figure out how to cross that street by foot…

 ‘3.4 Million Nigerians Have Aids.’